SMALL PHONE

 Conducting regular inspections and maintenance on your structures—such as greenhouses, storage sheds, and retail shops—helps increase their longevity and protect your crops, equipment, and inventory stored inside.

-Regular maintenance can also help mitigate damage from hail, high winds, and heavy rain.
+Regular maintenance can also help mitigate damage from inclement weather such as hail, high winds, and heavy rain.
 This is especially important now, as the cost of materials and labor continues to rise due to inflation, supply issues, and worker shortages.

 Your maintenance routine should encompass a wide range of tasks, including regularly securing materials such as loose clips, bar caps, and roofing tiles.
 Don’t forget the trees on your property—remove loose, weak, or low-hanging branches, which could break away in high winds.